micaelahornok/global-air-pollution-analysis/README.md

 ### Additional Insights

-**Countries with Notable Decreases:** The analysis did not specifically identify countries with the largest decreases in PM2.5 levels, but such data could provide insights into successful air quality improvement initiatives.
+**Countries with Notable Decreases** - The analysis did not specifically identify countries with the largest decreases in PM2.5 levels, but such data could provide insights into successful air quality improvement initiatives.

-**Trends Over Time:** While the temporal trends highlight changes in air quality over time, future analysis could benefit from identifying specific factors contributing to significant year-to-year variations.
+**Trends Over Time** - While the temporal trends highlight changes in air quality over time, future analysis could benefit from identifying specific factors contributing to significant year-to-year variations.